ph4r05/devblog/_posts/2017-10-04-lz4-stream-processing.markdown

 ## Motivation

 Imagine you have to process 1TB `json.lz4` file with one JSON record per line with the limited amount of memory and disk storage.
 You definitely cannot download the file or load it to the memory.
-Fortunately, LZ4 is designed the streaming processing is possible so you only need to choose a library that supports it.
+Fortunately, LZ4 is designed so the streaming processing is possible so you only need to choose a library that supports it.

 There is a `lz4` package available on RHEL/Ubuntu to work with LZ4 archives.
 Fetching the first record from the compressed json can be done like this: